Human-Inspired Framework to Accelerate Reinforcement Learning: Random Walk: An Illustration

 \section{Random Walk: An Illustration}

-In this section, we showcase the efficiency and simplicity of \texttt{TA-Explore} through an examination of a Random Walk example \cite{sutton2018}, a Markov reward process (i.e., an MDP without actions), allowing us to elucidate the core concepts of \texttt{TA-Explore} in an intuitive manner.
+In this section, we showcase the efficiency and simplicity of \texttt{TA-Explore} through an examination of a Random Walk example \citep{sutton2018}, a Markov reward process (i.e., an MDP without actions), allowing us to elucidate the core concepts of \texttt{TA-Explore} in an intuitive manner.
 Figure \ref{fig1} depicts the Random Walk environment comprising 5 states.
 It encompasses two terminal states, denoted as A and E, alongside three non-terminal states, labeled as B, C, and D. If the agent reaches either terminal state, the episode concludes.
 In all episodes, the agent initiates from state C. Subsequently, at each time step, the agent moves either to the left or right with an equal probability.
 The agent receives a reward of zero for every transition, except when it reaches state E on the right, where it garners a reward of $+1$.
 The discount factor is set to $\gamma = 1$, indicating an undiscounted MDP.
 Extending this problem to incorporate additional states is straightforward.
 We simply arrange all the states in a linear fashion, akin to Figure~\ref{fig1} but with a greater number of states.
+Likewise, the terminal states remain positioned at the ends of the line, both to the left and right.
+The initial state remains the middle state.
 We will explore random walks with 5, 11, and 33 states.